Contributed By Maples Group

 An exemption from the payment of commercial rates can be sought where the property is vacant, by making an application to the local authority.

 Tenants of non-resident owners of Irish property are obliged to withhold tax at the standard income tax rate of 20% from rental income prior to remitting overseas.
 This can be avoided if the landlord has employed an Irish agent to collect the rents.

-Non-resident individuals and companies investing in Irish property are charged Irish Income Tax on taxable rental profits, on a ‘fiscal year basis’.
-The fiscal year operates on a calendar year basis from 1 January to 31 December.
+Non-resident individuals and companies investing in Irish property are charged Irish income tax on taxable rental profits, on a fiscal-year basis.
 A non-resident individual or partnership is subject to rental income tax at between 20-41%.
 A non-resident company is subject to 20% tax on rental income.

-Capital Gains Tax is applicable at a rate of 33% on the gains made on a disposal of property in Ireland.
+Capital gains tax is applicable at a rate of 33% on the gains made on a disposal of property in Ireland.
 If the seller is non-resident, this will only relate to the sale of specified assets.
-Specified assets are set out as follows:

 Tax benefits from owning real estate are as follows: